Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Abstracts submitted to AAIC can also be submitted to the Alzheimer’s Imaging Consortium (AIC) or the Technology and Dementia preconferences as part of the submission process.
 Please note, the AIC and the Technology and Dementia preconferences take place in-person only and require an additional registration fee to AAIC.

-Please submit the abstract to AAIC, and select the appropriate answer to the question "Should this abstract also be submitted to a pre-conference?" during the submission process.
+Please submit the abstract to AAIC, and select the appropriate answer to the question "Should this abstract also be submitted to a pre-conference?" in the “Abstract Type” section of the submission process.
 The abstract will be considered for both AAIC and the selected preconference.

 Themes, Topics and Subtopics